ComposableFi/composable-ibc/ibc/modules/ics02_client.md

 			    ))
 		    })?;
 		    let header_hash = some_host_function_to_get_block_hash(block_number);
-		    // we don't even have the hash for this height (anymore?) if header_hash == Default::default() {
+		    // we don't have the hash for this height (anymore?) if header_hash == Default::default() {
 			    Err(ICS02Error::implementation_specific(format!(
 				    "[host_consensus_state]: Unknown height {}",